HiIAmTzeKean/SC2001-Algorithm-Analysis/Lab_3/Example Class 3 - Knapsack.md

 ---
 20221012 1602

-# CP - Knapsack
+# CP - Knapsack - Unlimited Supply
-- Given weight and values of n items, put these items in a knapsack of capacity W to get the maximum total value in the knapsack.
+- Given weight and values of n items with unlimited supply, put these items in a knapsack of capacity W to get the maximum total value in the knapsack.
 - In other words, find out the maximum value subset of val[] such that sum of the weights of this subset is smaller than or equal to W.

 #### Method 1